nilbot/gettingdata/README.md

 ## Script

 The script that I wrote to produce the tidy data that we need has the following major steps:
  - Getting Data
-   - In this step I would use the link provided in the previous section to download the data into the working directory.
-And then I would extract it

-   - Further, I would read the data from those data files into R environment.

  - Cleaning Data
-   - First I would merge the test and training sets first

-   - Further, I would extract a subset of the data to reflect only the measurements on the mean and std (standard deviation)

-   - I would name the subset with activity names
  - Preparing Tidy Data
-   -
+   - Merge, extract columns, match rows and replace with strings, combine columns and melt + cast

+Details please see the source code comments.
+I have made extensive comments to what I did and why I did it.

+Another note regarding the data transformation: all variables that are used in-between steps during the data processing is named and commented.
+If you would like to inspect the variables in the browser, simply copy the entire code without out-most bracket and paste them into interactive console.

 ### Execution of the script

-The script is defined as a function accepting no arguments (**TODO** in future I might add ability for user to switch *on* and *off* the download mechanism, should the data is manually downloaded before hand.)
+The script is defined as a function accepting no arguments.
+The script has a download mechanism: if you did not manually put the zip data in the working directory (repo root directory), the script will start to download the zip data itself and unpack into the root directory.

 To Execute the script, Run
 ```
 source("run_analysis.R")
 run()
 ```

+It will both create a txt file containing the tidy data, as well as return the tidy data itself.

 ## The Tidy Data

 Please see the [CodeBook](CodeBook.md)